mik-jozef/chalk/notes/spec-notes.md

   ```
 `Bool Arr<T>.all, Bool Arr<T>.any, T Arr<T>.some`
+should control flow operators be called operators, or just expressions?
+  unlike all other operators, they are not sugar for function calls
+  if they are operators, should for switch be operators as well?
 should all member variables be read-only to other non-friend classes?
   No, because some classes just store multiple vars.
 And there's `get` for that.
 `Collection.pop` - remove and return one element
-`Collection.dispense/drop` - (a)synchronously removes all its contents
+`Collection.dispense/drop/empty` - (a)synchronously removes all its contents
   maybe with some real-time guarantees?
   ```
   // Eg: